EGYPTIAN MUSEUM

 New Kingdom (1550 - 664).
 Rooms 12, 11, 7, 8, 3, 13, 9, 10, (14, 15, 20, 25).
 If the New Kingdom was rich in artistic diversity, it's undoubtedly because the monarchs of the 18th and 19th dynasties were often people of strong character: Hatshepsut, Amenophis IV, Seti I, Ramses II.
 The Tutankhamen treasure, though exceptional, is another story.
 The dynasties that followed, from the Third Intermediate Period (1075 - 664), were no longer of major artistic interest for Egyptian antiquities, and even less so the so-called Late Period, which preceded the Hellenistic period.

-12. The style of the New Kingdom does not forget the tenderness of statuary from earlier times, as shown by the seated group of Tutmosis IV with his mother, in black granite rock, where the arms of the king and his mother are crossed.
+12. The style of the New Kingdom does not forget the tenderness of statuary from earlier times, as witnessed by the seated group of Tutmosis IV with his mother, in black granite rock, where the arms are crossed between the king and his mother.
 This statue is posthumous as far as the mother is concerned, having died at the time the work was made, as the hieroglyphs describe.
 The diorite statue of Tuthmosis III, also found in the courtyard of the hiding place by French Egyptologist Legrain, presents the features of a young king with an open, smiling face.
 This room contains the chapel and the votive statue of Hathor, in painted sandstone.
 Among many other masterpieces, the monumental statue of Tutankhamun, in black granite rock, stands out.
 He was young at the time, and had not yet ascended the throne, as shown by the braid of his hair.

 11. Queen Hatshepsut's majestic head, in painted limestone, comes from the temple she built at Dar al-Bahari and completes the series of Osirid pillars that adorn the now-restored third façade.
 It's a fine example of the use of art for political and religious ends; the sovereign was widely contested, even though she was only to be regent of the kingdom until Tuthmosis III came of age.